E-Estonia Briefing Centre

 e-Estonia Briefing Centre was established in 2009 by MicroLink Eesti AS, Santa Monica Networks AS, Datel AS, Elion Ettevõtted AS, EMT AS ja Ülemiste City AS as The Estonian ICT Demo Centre.
 From 2014-2019 it was known as the e-Estonia Showroom, becoming the e-Estonia Briefing Centre in February 2019.
 The centre tells the story of e-Estonia, called the most advanced digital society by Wired magazine.
 Presentations are given to visiting delegations interested in digitalisation and the centre aims to educate policy makers, political leaders, and bring together Estonian companies with visitors from all over the world.

-The Briefing Centre has become an important destination in Tallinn, hosting over 10,000 international decision-makers every year from 135 different countries including presidents and ministers to CEOs and journalists.
+The Briefing Centre has become an important destination in Tallinn, hosting over 10,000 international decision-makers every year from 135 countries including presidents and ministers to CEOs and journalists.
 Most notable visitors include King Philippe of Belgium, King Willem-Alexander of the Netherlands, Chancellor of Germany Angela Merkel and more.